Love and Dancing: Background

-Nonetheless, both the band and Virgin Records originally relented against the idea of the remix album, not wanting to pay for or release it.
+Nonetheless, both the band and Virgin Records originally resisted the idea of the remix album, not wanting to pay for or release it.
 Rushent had to fight their opposition in order to create the album.
 Oakey remained unsure about the project and left Rushent to make the release on his own.
 Neil Mason of Louder Than War wrote that "Cruel", an instrumental version of "I Don't Depend on You" (a 1979 single released by The Human League under the alternative name The Men) that was released as that single's B-side, laid the formula that would ultimately lead to Love and Dancing.

 Love and Dancing is sometimes viewed as a stopgap in the Human League's discography, released to keep the band in the public profile while the band recorded new material.
 Band member Jo Callis has disputed this, saying: "I think that was going to happen anyway.
 Soft Cell had done something similar around that time releasing a remixed album.
 Martin Rushent had this concept about remixing, taking a track apart and putting it back together.
 It was a new idea and concept and it seemed a good idea to everybody to try it out.
 So the concept of the Love and Dancing would have happened regardless."